Installation

 key0Router(opts)

-Creates an Express Router that serves agent discovery, the A2A JSON-RPC endpoint, and the x402 HTTP payment endpoint.
+Creates an Express Router that serves agent discovery and the unified x402 payment endpoint.

 Options